akanadocs/docs-test/ag/bindings/jms_connection_over_http.md

 	![JMS/HTTP](images/jms_http_15.jpg "Add Parameter for Reply Queue")

-8. See also the “JMS Connection Additional Properties” document for more parameters.
+8. See also the [JMS Additional Properties](../bindings/jms_additional_connection_properties.html) for more parameters.

 #### Create Virtual Service for HTTP